ProFormA/proformaxml/Whitepaper_Task.md

 ```
 ### The test element

-The test element has a required attribute “id” and an optional attribute
+The test element has a required attribute <b>id</b> and an optional attribute
-“validity”.
+<b>validity</b>.
 The optional attribute “validity” is used by some systems
 (such as Vips) for tests which only partially verify the solution code.

 ### The title element